About Swedish BankID

 In this option, the user is asked to start the BankID app and authenticate on the same/current device.
 It can be used on both mobile or desktop, but it is normally used in a mobile flow (since very few users have installed the BankID app on their desktop).

-You can add an extra security check to a normal authentication flow, by using the MRTD feature (Machine Readable Travel Document).
-This can be useful for transactions where an extra security might be warranted, for example transferring large payments or sensitive information.
+This "Extra control" feature can be useful for transactions where an extra security might be warranted, for example transferring large payments or sensitive information.

 Supported flows

-- Normal flows (QR code and app_launch)
+- Normal authentication (QR code and app_launch)

 How it works for the end-user